vipally/localpackage/README.md

 	But if local-packages are referenced by "#/modules/module1" style, everything is change the name of project root only then.

-	How do you think about the difference between such two style of referencing local-packages then?
+	How do you think about the difference between such styles of referencing local-packages then?
 	"#/modules/module1"
 	"<GoRoot>/server/user/project/modules/module1"

 ## 1. Without local package reference
 	"<ProjectRoot>/withoutlocal" is a main package without any local package reference It works well anywhere <ProjectRoot> is, even out of GoPath.

+[REFERENCE][withoutlocal]

 #### [ProjectRoot] = [GoPath]/github.com/vipally/localpackage
 	Hello World!